“The Bombay Chamber Orchestra’s performance was superbly

 "The music was the thing.

 What kind of music came out of The Colorado Symphony under her?
-She made clear the reasons for the music
+She made clear the reasons for the music’s great popularity.

 A child's garden of war-horses came to vibrant life.